dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 1. Add the [Microsoft.Intune.MAM.Remapper.Tasks](https://www.nuget.org/packages/Microsoft.Intune.MAM.Remapper.Tasks) NuGet package to your project.
 This will automatically add the Intune APP SDK Xamarin bindings if you have not already included them.

-2. Add a call to `Xamarin.Forms.Forms.Init(Context, Bundle)` in the `OnMAMCreate` function of the `MAMApplication` class you created in step 2.2 above.
+2. Add a call to `Xamarin.Forms.Forms.Init(Context, Bundle)` in the `OnMAMActivity` function of the `MAMApplication` class you created in step 2.2 above.
 This is needed because with Intune management your application can be started while in the background.

 > [!NOTE]
 > Because this operation re-writes a dependency that Visual Studio uses for Intellisense auto-completion, you may need to restart Visual Studio after the first time the remapper runs to get Intellisense to correctly recognize the changes.

-You have completed the basic steps of building the component into your app.
-Now you can follow the steps included in the Xamarin Android sample app.
-We have provided two samples, one for Xamarin.Forms and another for Android.

 ## Requiring Intune app protection policies in order to use your Xamarin-based Android LOB app (optional)